ShadowRZ/awesome-anti-censorship/README.md

 ### Network tunnels
 - [obfsproxy](https://git.torproject.org/pluggable-transports/obfsproxy.git) - Tor framework for implementing pluggable transports (anti-censorship network tunnels)
-- [flashproxy](https://crypto.stanford.edu/flashproxy/) -  miniature proxy that runs in a web browser, and reflects traffic to a Tor relay.
+- [flashproxy](https://crypto.stanford.edu/flashproxy/) -  miniature proxy that runs in a web browser, and reflects traffic to a Tor relay. **As of 2017, it's deprecated.**
 - [meek](https://trac.torproject.org/projects/tor/wiki/doc/meek) - Tor pluggable transport that uses HTTP for carrying bytes and TLS for obfuscation.
 - [lantern](https://github.com/getlantern/lantern) - Lantern is a free desktop application that delivers fast, reliable and secure access to the open Internet for users in censored regions
 - [scramblesuit](http://www.cs.kau.se/philwint/scramblesuit/) - Tor pluggable transport that uses look-like-nothing traffic as a cover channel